-School's name South Main Street School practice an "Open Door Policy" therefore parent's participation is one that is constant and very casual.
+Washington Avenue School practices an "Open Door Policy" therefore parent's participation is one that is constant and very casual.
 Parents have the opportunity to volunteer, participate in school events, observe classroom activities, and by contacting the school's Family Involvement Representative and/or the school's PTO/PTA.
-The Volunteers forms for are available for parents.
+The Volunteers forms are available for parents.